Vitamins like Vitamin D, calcium, and multivitamins are amongst the most popular dietary supplements people take.

 According to The Family Guide by Harvard Health, visceral fat is linked to “metabolic disturbances and increased risk for cardiovascular disease and type 2 diabetes.”

 If you are a woman, be warned that visceral fat is also associated with breast cancer and the need for gallbladder surgery.

 Fish oil is proven effective in burning the dangerous visceral fat, and that’s attractive enough for many to start taking fish oil supplements.

 Fish oil is also popular amongst gym goers for its muscle strength benefits.

 It’s evidenced that fish oil increases muscle strength and reduces exercise-induced muscle damage.

-MRC Epidemiology Resource Centre’s 3,000 participant study led by Dr Sian Robinson revealed that consumption of fatty fish rich in EPA and DHA increases grip strength.
+MRC Epidemiology Resource Centre’s 3,000 participant study led by Dr. Sian Robinson revealed that consumption of fatty fish rich in EPA and DHA increases grip strength.
 They further found that each additional portion of fatty fish consumption contributes to an increase in grip strength of 0.43kg in men and 0.48 kg in women.

-In addition to grip strength, improvement in physical performance such as walking speed has been associated to an intake of 1200 mg EPA + DHA in a form of dietary supplements.
+In addition to grip strength, improvement in physical performance such as walking speed has been associated with an intake of 1200 mg EPA + DHA in a form of dietary supplements.
 (1,200 mg EPA + DHA).

-It’s no doubt fish oil’s been taken notice by performance seeking athletes, motivated dieters and dedicated, result-seeking gym goers.
+It’s no doubt fish oil’s been taken notice by performance seeking athletes, motivated dieters, and dedicated, result-seeking gym-goers.

 Also, let’s not forget that the simplest reason, fish being one of the healthiest protein sources and full of essential nutrients alone is pretty convincing itself.